liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the answer will be a resounding yes
 1. you may proceed
 1. I have nothing further for this witness
-1. don’t stray too far
+1. don’t stray too far; 别跑太偏
 1. I lost my temper
 1. the statement is lack of remorse
 1. law-abiding citizen